abhisri2090/FreeJs/useApiCall/README.md

 4) Manipulating Api param, url or response object on some conditional basis creates unnecessary mess inside a React component.

 ## Solution
-Build a axios wrapper that forces developer to follow a defined path.
+Build a axios wrapper that forces developer to follow a defined path of writing an API call.

 ## Code walkthrough
 Hook implementation has been divided into three parts: